-During the period under review the Water Purification Division continued its development.
-It invested in further research and development, including the winning of the Climate Ready Grant of \$999,903 for work on the development of Clean-iX® pre-treatment for membrane systems.
-This Division has expanded into China with the award of the design, supply and construction of 3 wastewater treatment plants in Putian, China.
-Revenue from these contracts will be earned in the 2010 financial year.
+The Water Division has continued to invest in further research and development with an emphasis on the ongoing development of its Clean-iX[®] pre-treatment for membrane systems.
 This business unit is still in the early stages of its development.
-The growth in the Water Purification Division is expected to continue during the 2010 financial year and beyond.
+The growth in the Water Purification Division is expected to continue during the 2011 financial year and beyond.

-The Company began sales of LiXiR via the website www.lixirproducts.com during the year.
+The Company has continued with its initial sales of LiXiR via the website www.lixirproducts.com.
 LiXiR is a nutritional supplement that contains natural transresveratrol and Clean TeQ's proprietary Australian red grape skin extract, which is designed as a well being product.
-Clean-iX® technology was used for the extraction of the grape skin extract.
+Clean-iX[®] technology was used for the extraction of the grape skin extract.